 Our guide was probably used to enthusiastic travelers like us.
 And he weaved a story to ensure we leave Amman at his chosen time only.
 Technically Petra belongs to the city of Ma’an and village of Shobak.
 And lies in the Southern part of Jordan, about 3-4 hour drive from the capital city of Amman.

-The first sight of Petra Jordan – the Lost City of Nabataeans
+The first sight of Petra – the Lost City of Nabataeans

 Colorful Tongas carried people who wanted to avoid walking.
-It is a good kilometer or so before you reach the Siq, the narrow pathway that leads to Petra – the rose-tinted city.
-We obviously decided to walk as our guide started telling us about the history of Petra.
+It is a good kilometer or so before you reach the Siq, the narrow pathway that leads to the heritage site – the rose-tinted city.
+We obviously decided to walk as our guide started telling us about the history of the world heritage.
 And its mention in the Bible that indicates that it was a living city during those times.
 Petra is a Greek word that literally means ‘The Rock’.
 Once you have seen the place you know there is no better name for this city.